 2017 saw the show move to Liverpool and launch the summer fashion festival British Style Collective presented by The Clothes Show, a three day immersive and interactive fashion festival taking place over five iconic venues in the city.

-2018 will see The Clothes Show return to Liverpool in the Autumn, from 19-21 October bringing together an exciting new lineup of fashion, beauty, designer catwalks and industry experts.
+2018 will see The Clothes Show take a break, returning in 2019 and bringing together an exciting new lineup of fashion, beauty, designer catwalks and industry experts.